The lovely Kendra sent me this plea:

 - A solid-colored cashmere sweater, pencil skirt, and pumps

-- A bright, solid-colored button-down shirt, neutral slacks, and pumps or peep-toes
+- A bright, solid-colored button-down shirt, neutral slacks, and pumps or flats

-- A demure dress – something with a nice high neckline, cap sleeves, and a knee-length hem – in wool, heavy twill, or another stiff fabric
+- A demure dress – something with a nice high neckline, cap sleeves, and a knee-length hem – in wool, heavy twill, or another weighty fabric

-That whole “never get a second chance to make a first impression” dealy?
-Yeah, that shit is TRUE.
-So true.
+That whole “never get a second chance to make a first impression” thing?
+SO true.
 So be sure to give some thought to your interview attire a day or so before the big event.
 Do some research about the company’s dress code, if you can.
 Lay out a few options for yourself in advance so you have choices the day of.
 Make sure that your ensemble has one or two accents – a pop of color, statement jewelry, an interesting handbag or shoes – but is still relatively classic.
 And, above all, pick something that makes you feel strong and confident so that you can focus on what you’re saying, not how you’re looking.